 The online casino table game known as Draw Hi-Lo (or Draw High Low) is a product designed and developed by casino software firm Betsoft.
-Draw Hi-Lo challenges the player to bet on whether the next card from the deck will be higher or lower than the previous card.
+Draw Hi-Lo is a real money poker game that challenges the player to bet on whether the next card from the deck will be higher or lower than the previous card.
 Depending on the rank value of the current card, landing either a Lower or Higher bet can have different odds, so the game rewards players according to escalating payouts.

 Our Draw Hi-Lo page is a great guide to learning the casino game.
 First, you’ll find a detailed rundown on the rules and how to play Draw Hi-Lo.
 Players are introduced to the game’s odds, probabilities, and optimal strategy when playing Draw Hi-Lo at their favorite online casino.

 Deposit Options include: